 - 3 reasons why your daily commute is making you poor.

-Commuting by car is an expensive, time-wasting, budget-busting activity that too many of us take for granted as “just part of life.”
+Commuting by car is an expensive, time-wasting activity that too many of us take for granted as “just part of life.”
 It doesn’t have to be this way.

 - Are you paying too much for your car?